How to Set Up Cloudflare CDN for WordPress Blog

 Conclusion

-- Point your domain name to the Cloudflare nameservers.
+- Point your domain name to Cloudflare’s nameservers.

-- Install the WordPress Cloudflare plugin for easy configuration.
+- Install the Cloudflare plugin for easy configuration.

 Comments